b3-exmo/b3-exmo.github.io/docs/Critical thinking/Logical fallacies.md

 In other words, once we're done labeling the arguments, one also should consider explaining why the conclusions are shit, too.

 ==I am not exempt from these!== Please, point out where I use logical fallacies so I can fix / revisit the arguments.
+In fact, a reader might find examples of these fallacies in the notes I wrote.
 I've added a comment section to these notes for exactly that purpose.

 A more comprehensive document would delineate these into formal vs informal fallacies.
 I'm not doing that here.
 You can go down that rabbit hole on your own time.